You’ve been through college. Put in the time. Got through the NCLEX with flying colors.

 Nursing is one of the most in-demand industries in the country, and nurse education is in lockstep with it.
-If there are tens of thousands of nurses receiving their Bachelor degrees in the next couple years, there needs to be thousands of nurses capable of teaching those persons the intricacies of the profession.
+If there are tens of thousands of nurses receiving their Bachelor of science in nursing degrees in the next couple years, there needs to be thousands of nurses capable of teaching those persons the intricacies of the profession.

 The Nurse Faculty Loan Program addresses this conundrum.
 Because of the nursing shortage, the federal government has stepped in with a system that offers loan cancellation for persons who commit to teaching fulltime at a nursing college.